 Duke took a step back, out of her reach.
 "Where to?" he repeated.

 Ming felt vaguely disappointed.
-She was depending on her flirtation skills to keep Duke on their side, but so far he was resisting, yet still helping them.
+She was depending on her flirtation skills to keep Duke on their side.
+So far he was resisting, yet still helping them.
+It confused her.

 Tori said, "I need more ammunition.
 I've got some in my cabin."